pcrock-thmdo/asymm-crypto-demo/README.md

 # Asymmetric Cryptography Demo

-Work in progress.

 Demonstrates how asymmetric cryptography works using basic CLI tools.

-Specifically, it uses SSH keys which you _probably_ already have configured on your dev machine.
+* [Age](https://github.com/FiloSottile/age) is used for encrypting and decrypting.
+* `ssh-keygen` is used for creating and verifying signatures.

+The keys we'll be using in this demo are your already-existing SSH keys.

 ## Getting Started